 - Adopting the latest mobile technology from time to time

-Time-bound: This includes how long will it take for achieving the goals and when will the goals start and end.
+Time-bound: This includes how long it will take for achieving the goals, and when the goals will start and end.

 - Setting a target to complete it within three months from the website’s launch.

-- Completing the goals within 30 days and setting rest of the time for testing and making improvements.
+- Completing the goals within 30 days and setting the rest of the time for testing and making improvements.

 - Testing for a specific period and initiating the goal achievement after making improvements.

-This was all about the Part-2.
+It was all about the Part-2.
 For the next part, keep reading and following!